AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex2.md

-## Exercise 11.2 - Configure an Advertising Destination like Google DV360
+# Exercise 11.2 - Configure an Advertising Destination like Google DV360

-**IMPORTANT**

-The below content is intended as FYI - You do **NOT** have to configure a new destination for DV360.
+>[!IMPORTANT] The below content is intended as FYI - You do **NOT** have to configure a new destination for DV360.
 The destination has already been created and you can use it in the next exercise.

-**IMPORTANT**
+>

-Log in to Adobe Experience Platform by going to this URL: [https://platform.adobe.com](https://platform.adobe.com)
+>[!IMPORTANT] Log in to Adobe Experience Platform by going to this URL: [https://platform.adobe.com](https://platform.adobe.com)

 After logging in, you'll land on the homepage of Adobe Experience Platform.